notaz/picodrive/platform/base_readme.txt

   compile tools.
 * AnotherGuest for all his Symbian stuff and support.
 * Inder for the icons.
+#endif
+* Anyone else I forgot.
+You know who you are.

 Changelog
 ---------
 1.34
+  + Gizmondo port added.
   + Some new optimizations in memory handlers, and for shadow/hilight mode.
   + Added some hacks to make more games work without enabling "accurate timing".
   * Adjusted timing for "accurate timing" mode and added preliminary VDP FIFO